tradingstrategy-ai/docs/source/glossary.rst

     Auto-compounding

-        Auto-compounding is an investment strategy in which the user's investment yields are automatically reinvested into the investment principal at regular intervals.
+        Auto-compounding is a :term:`trading strategy` in which the investors's investment yields are automatically reinvested into the investment principal at regular intervals.

+        Auto-compounding strategies are :term:`benchmarked <benchmark>` using metrics having compounding factored in

+        - :term:`Compound Annual Growth Rate (CAGR)`

+        - :term:`Annual Percentage Yield (APY)`

         Compounding is a powerful investing concept that involves earning returns on both the original investment and on returns received previously.
-        It is considered one of the smartest investment strategies, as it can generate additional earnings over time.

         See also

+        - :term:`Cumulative profit`

+        - :term:`Compound Annual Growth Rate (CAGR)`

+        - :term:`Annual Percentage Yield (APY)`

         - :term:`Trading strategy`